ShangtongZhang/DeepRL/README.md

 1. PPO stands for different algorithms.
 2. I use a much simpler A3C-like synchronization protocol.

-The body of PPO is based on [this](https://github.com/alexis-jacq/Pytorch-DPPO), however that implementation has some critical bugs.
+The body of PPO is based on [this](https://github.com/alexis-jacq/Pytorch-DPPO).
+However that implementation has two critical bugs at least at this [commit](https://github.com/ghliu/pytorch-ddpg/tree/ffea335ee53f2ff90b6d7eaf9d0cee705270c0f1).
+Its computation of the clipped loss is correct with one-dimensional action by accident, but is wrong with high-dimensional action.
+And its computation of entropy is wrong in any case.

 I use 8 threads and a two tanh hidden layer network, each hidden layer has 64 hidden units.